Overview

 Black Hole Gravitational Lensing

-The implementation is based on an excellent article by rantonels, which derives a formula for the acceleration experienced by light near a Schwarzschild black hole.
-Using an RK4 integrator for numerical stability, light rays are marched through the gravitational field.
+The implementation is based on this excellent article by rantonels, which derives a formula for the acceleration experienced by light near a Schwarzschild (non-rotating, uncharged) black hole.
+With this acceleration equation in hand, I implemented an RK4 integrator for numerical stability and efficiency.
+The result: light rays that genuinely curve through spacetime around our black hole sphere.

 \[\mathbf{a} = \left( -\frac{3 M h^2}{\lVert \mathbf{r} \rVert^5} \right)\mathbf{r}\,w\]

-Where M is the mass, h² is the squared angular momentum, and w is a windowing function.Accretion Disk
+Where M is the mass, h² is the squared angular momentum, and w is a windowing function that smoothly attenuates the force near the boundaries.
+The time step adapts based on the local curvature-smaller steps near the event horizon, larger steps farther out.

 Visual Improvements